exaby73/dart_neo4j/packages/dart_bolt/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).